Clauvin/Quarter_Circle_Forward_PUNCH_Mod/README.md

 Lots of people from the Slay The Spire Discord's modding channel and beyond for pointing stuff from this mod to improve/polish/buff/nerf, check the suggestion tags in the Issues to see most of the specifics.

+Whoever made the data analysis of https://fzeller1.gitlab.io/parcoursup-analysis/slaythespire_partone.html - this document gave some good tips about how to understand win rate data.

 STREET FIGHTER is a registered trademark of CAPCOM U.S.A., INC.

 # Special Thanks